They slice, they dice, and they’re cool as ice. They might steam your rice or grip like a vice. But watch out for their price, or you might pay twice!

 - 4-star – 6%

-For more shopping tips: Click here to subscribe to HighYa’s YouTube channel
+For more shopping tips & reviews: Click here to subscribe to HighYa’s YouTube channel

 Using this feedback, along with our extensive research, we’ve also learned exactly how the industry works, which red flags to watch for, and perhaps most importantly, how to make sure you don’t waste your money.

-Now, for the first time, we’re bringing together all of our experience, along with feedback from HighYa’s readers, to create the ultimate As Seen on TV and Infomercial Buyer’s Guide.
-Really?
-The ultimate?
-For real.
+Now, for the first time, we’re bringing together all of our experience, along with feedback from HighYa’s readers, to create the most comprehensive As Seen on TV and Infomercial Buyer’s Guide.

 Once they have a product that’s ready to hit the market, these companies outsource the manufacturing process, generally to an overseas factory in order to minimize costs, while creating an infomercial and marketing campaign around it (more about this next).